-IoT gather, receive, and send out a lot of data — it’s an essential part of their routine.
+IoT devices gather, receive, and send out a lot of data — it’s an essential part of their routine.
 These data streams, however, can bog down a network, resulting in high fees, slower speeds, and more complex IoT structures.

 One of the best ways to cut back on this data usage is to send small data packets.
 Small data packets are manageable amounts of information that are sent and received in the most optimal way possible, keeping your data costs down and productivity high.
 Smaller data packets also conserve device battery, extending the lifespan of IoT products.

 Another way to simplify a device is in the way that products firmware manages the data transmission.
-Devices responsibility should be only to send the data, not know where/how the transmitted data is stored.
-Keeping this information away from the device and adding it in the network level reduces the complexity of the product firmware and reducing the risk of bugs, but also allows the products to focus on what they’re supposed to do — accomplish something for the customer.
+Devices' responsibility should be only to send the data, not know where/how the transmitted data is stored.
+Keeping this information away from the device and adding it in the network level reduces the complexity of the product firmware and reduces the risk of bugs, but also allows the products to focus on what they’re supposed to do — accomplish something for the customer.

 The benefit produced from using network level data preparation actually follows on to help to lower one of the biggest challenges of IoT products, the connection management platform.
-IoT platforms have to manage potentially thousands of connections successfully.
-Currently, any changes further down the connectivity chain, such as new packet header requirements from a cloud service or changing cloud service provider requires an Over The Air (OTA) firmware update for every device.
+IoT platforms potentially have to manage thousands of connections successfully.
+Currently, any changes further down the connectivity chain, such as new packet header requirements from a cloud service or changing cloud service provider, requires an Over The Air (OTA) firmware update for every device.

 The pricing structure of any IoT product is one of the essential aspects of its commercial success.
 For that reason, rather than treating billing as an add-on to IoT, connectivity should be factored into a device upfront.

-This may seem like a tricky thing to do, but in actual fact, data packets from connected devices are reasonably consistent throughout the product’s life cycle.
+This may seem like a tricky thing to do, but in fact, data packets from connected devices are reasonably consistent throughout the product’s life cycle.
 By knowing the average lifespan of the product, how much data it’s likely to transmit and how often, and finally, how large the software on the device is, you can create a reasonably accurate estimated data volume for each device.
 Using a data only pricing model, you can then incorporate this estimate into the product at a price-level.

 While this may not be applicable for all products, shifting to this mindset could create enormous perceived value for your customers.
 After all — customers want simple, integrated solutions, which is exactly what having billing embedded at a product level will allow you to do.